 Additional information about the TFF is included in the following Treasury orders and Directives:

-Civil Rights and Diversity
+Office of Civil Rights and Equal Employment Opportunity

 - Requests for reasonable accommodations under Section 504 of the Rehabilitation Act should be directed to our online feedback form.